 Evaluate Your Investments

-As you near retirement age, it’s wise to work with a financial advisor to conduct regular investment check-ins.
+As you near retirement age, it’s wise to work with certified financial advisors to conduct regular investment check-ins.
 Take a long view of your investments and determine how you can maximize your contributions and get ahead.

 Set Goals and Intentions